Adam Kotsko

 Adam Kotsko (born 1980) is an American theologian, religious scholar, culture critic, and translator, working in the field of political theology.
 He served as an Assistant Professor of Humanities at Shimer College in Chicago, which was absorbed into North Central College in 2017.
-He is chiefly known for his interpretative work on philosophers Slavoj Žižek and Giorgio Agamben, as well as his writing on American pop culture.
-Some of his better-known books include Why We Love Sociopaths (2012), Awkwardness (2010), and Žižek and Theology (2008).
+He writes about philosophers Slavoj Žižek and Giorgio Agamben, as well as American pop culture.

 Early life and education

-Adam Kotsko was born on July 19, 1980,in Flint, Michigan, and grew up in nearby Davison.
+Adam Kotsko was born on July 19, 1980, in Flint, Michigan, and grew up in nearby Davison.

 Kotsko earned his Bachelor of Arts degree at Olivet Nazarene University in Bourbonnais, Illinois, in 2002.
 From there, he went on to the Chicago Theological Seminary (CTS), where he completed a Master of Arts degree in religious studies in 2005, with a thesis in the form of a translation and commentary on Jacques Derrida's essay "Literature in Secret: An Impossible Filiation".

 Kotsko completed his Doctor of Philosophy degree in theology, ethics, and culture at CTS in 2009.
-His doctoral dissertation was titled Atonement and Ontology and argued that an understanding of atonement theory requires a social-relational ontology.
+His doctoral dissertation was titled Atonement and Ontology.
 A modified version of his dissertation was published by Continuum International Publishing Group in 2010 under the title of The Politics of Redemption: The Social Logic of Salvation.

 Career

 After completing his doctorate in 2009, Kotsko taught for two years at Kalamazoo College, a liberal arts college in Michigan.
 In 2011, Kotsko was hired by Shimer College, a small great-books college in Chicago.
-He was one of three new Shimer professors hired that year, the school's largest intake of new faculty in more than a decade.
-In his first year at Shimer, Kotsko participated in a reworking of the school's upper-level core humanities courses.
-He also served on numerous committees in Shimer's self-governance body, the Shimer College Assembly.
-In April 2013, Kotsko was elected parliamentarian of the assembly.